cfehrman/comp-neurosci-crcns-hc19/README.md

 ## Spike Detection

 -Run the script in the src/burstdetection.py folder.
-This script will run replicate our analyses for the final project, which examines the data from the second run (RUN 2) from the first tetrode on 08/23/2017.
-The script produces the following output: A plot of the waveform of the first electrode for RUN 2 on 08/23/2017, a raster plot of the spikes produced during the run (with a threshold rate of 60 microvolts, and the calculated number of spikes for that run.
+This script will replicate our analyses for the final project, which examines the data from the second run (RUN 2) from the first tetrode on 08/23/2017.
+The script produces the following output: A plot of the waveform of the first electrode for RUN 2 on 08/23/2017, a raster plot of the spikes produced during the run (with a threshold rate of 60 microvolts), and the calculated number of spikes for that run.